khoi/khoi-hugo/content/blog/macos-development-setup.md

 ## Introduction

 I've recently acquired the new 15 inch Macbook Pro.
-Despite the UselessBar, I've been in love with this new machine mainly because it's light and thin and black.
+Despite the UselessBar, I've been in love with it mainly because it's light and thin and black.
 And also coming from a mechanical keyboard "background", I actually really like the feely of the new Butterfly keyboard.

 However, this post is not going to be about how I love my new machine, but rather how I set it up for iOS and Golang development.
 Many people have asked me about my setup, especially on the terminal-thingy they called it.
 Thus, I'll try  to document everything in this post, and also try to keep it always up-to-date.